heanny/Reinforcement-Learning-project-for-vacuum-cleaner-with-2D-simulation/README.md

 		3. If you would like to obtain the linechart for tuning learning rate (alpha) for TD algorithms, please set `single_para_flag = True` and `TD_algo = True`;
 		4. If you would like to obtain the linechart for tuning gamma for off-policy Monte Carlo, please set `single_para_flag = True` and `TD_algo = False`;

 		**Note:** Although we highly recommend you to choose smaller episode number (the default setting we give) for showing figures (heatmaps and line plots) in a short time (within two hours per algorithm), which has some performance loss, it is also welcome to obtain the highly similar figures as shown in our report.
-If you are interested in, please change the episode number for `"sarsa_robot.py"` and `"Q_learning_robot.py"` as 500 in `"robot_epoch"` function, and the episode number for both `Monte_Carlo_robot` files as 200 in `"robot_epoch"` function.
-We had the specific comment for it in `"robot_epoch"` funtion for each model-free robot.
+If you are interested in, please change the episode number for `"sarsa_robot.py"` and `"Q_learning_robot.py"` as 500 in `"robot_epoch_"` function, and the episode number for both `Monte_Carlo_robot` files as 200 in `"robot_epoch_"` function.
+We had the specific comment for it in `"robot_epoch_"` funtion for each model-free robot.

 	* **Table**